 What is a gittern?

 So what exactly was the medieval gittern?
-The gittern was strung with gut, had 2, 3, 4 or 5 courses (single, double or triple strung), the strings almost always attached to hitch pins on the tail of the instrument, rather than tied to a glued bridge.
-It was played with a pletrum made from a single quill or several quills combined (both appear in iconography), and its bowl and neck was carved from a solid piece of wood.
+The gittern was strung with gut, had 2, 3, 4 or 5 courses (single, double or triple strung), the strings almost always attached to hitch pins on the tail of the instrument, rather than tied to the bridge.
+Its bowl and neck were carved from solid wood, and it was played with a quill plectrum.
 The sickle-shape pegbox was decorated with a variety of entertaining carvings, such as the head of a man, woman or animal, or an acorn, which you can see in the images on this page.

 The increasing popularity of the gittern

 Certainly by the 14th and 15th centuries the gittern was an important and popular instrument across Europe, loved by all classes of people.
 The 14th century French poet, Eustache Deschamps, gives evidence of the gittern’s rise in popularity, writing that “at royal courts everyone wants to play the trumpet, gittern, and rebebe.”
 (The rebebe was a bowed instrument – more information here under the heading, Origins: the rebab?)
 Late medieval Italian royal courts recorded the hiring of several gittern masters and Charles V of France’s court in the 14th century owned four gitterns.
 In his Canterbury Tales, written between 1387 and 1400, Geoffrey Chaucer makes regular reference to the gittern as a popular instrument, associated with the harp, lute and psaltery, with minstrelsy, with taverns and with popular music-making.

 From The Pardoner’s Tale …